microsoft/qsharp-language/Approved/dyn-type.md

 ## Implementation

 The implementation will be informed by below design goals:
-> Goal 1: Keep compilation and optimization logic within llvm as much as possible, rather than replicating it in the Q# compiler
+> Goal 1: Keep compilation and optimization logic within LLVM as much as possible, rather than replicating it in the Q# compiler

 > Goal 2: Q# functions serve the same purpose as const functions in other languages, i.e. we basically want to guarantee that a function can be evaluated when and as soon as all arguments are known.
 This in particular means that unless an argument is `dyn`, we expect that the function call will be fully evaluated/evaluatable at compile time.